koenbuyens/securityheaders/README.md

 The tool validates whether the HSTS header has been specified.

 ## XFrameOptions
-The X-Frame-Options HTTP header mitigates clickjacking attacks by limiting what can be rendered in a frame.
+The XFrame-Options HTTP header mitigates clickjacking attacks by limiting what can be rendered in a frame.
 The header can specify one of the following options:
 - "DENY": do not render the page if it is in an iframe.
 - "SAMEORIGIN": do not render the page if it is in an iframe on any page hosted outside the framed page's domain.
 - "ALLOW-FROM": only allow a specific origin in which this page be framed.